PradCoder/ExplorationsOnTheRubiksCube/README.md

 # 4GR3 Repository

-This is a repository for the group project required by Math 4GR3 - Groups and Rings.
+This repository contains the group project for Math 4GR3 - Groups and Rings.